What is LWOW?

 Step One: Get to Know LWOW

 Before applying to LWOW, read all the information available about it on our website.
-Decide which of our programs interest you.

-Step Three: Apply
+Step Two: Apply

 - Ask an academic or professional supervisor to complete the applicant recommendation on your behalf.
 The person completing this form should have experience working with you.
 (Note that students from University College London and Penn Law/Wharton are exempt from the recommendation.)